 4. Athlon Optics, Argos BTR, 6-24×50 First Focal Plane, 30mm Tube, Illuminated APMR MIL Reticle

 This option is for people who focus on long range aspect of the .300 Win Mag.
 A relatively newcomer in this market, Athlon optics offer one of the best deals in the market for affordable variable high powered scopes.

-Glass and lens quality is very clear but not as good as the SWFA SS.
+Glass and lens quality are very clear but not as good as the SWFA SS.
 There are also some chromatic aberration present such as purple fringe on edges of light colored objects.
 Light transmission is good with the 50mm objective lens.

 There is an option between Mil/Mil or MOA/MOA reticle and turrets.
 A plus as they are the same unit of measurement.
 Turrets are precise and repeatable but has rather small adjustment range of 60MOA / 18Mil.
 The clicks are not very tactile nor crisp.
 Parallax adjustment is present as the side focus knob.
 That said, the parallax markings aren’t exact to the yardage.